alessiodipasquale/Wikidata_WLS/README.md

 An example:
 No example is available in Wikidata at the moment.

+### The location is/was not known but hypothesis are made TBD

 ### The location of the painting is unknown.
 Pattern: *The painting X has been moved to Y (from time T0 to T1), but now its location is unknown (e.g. a theft in time T2).*